yasslab/railsguides.jp/guides/source/contributing_to_ruby_on_rails.md

 $ bundle exec ruby -w -Itest test/mail_layout_test.rb -n test_explicit_class_layout
 ```

-The `-n` option allows you to run a single method instead of the whole
+The `-n` option allows you to run a single method instead of the whole file.
-file.

 #### Testing Active Record

 First, create the databases you'll need.
-You can find a list of the required
-table names, usernames, and passwords in `activerecord/test/config.example.yml`.
+You can find a list of the required  table names, usernames, and passwords in `activerecord/test/config.example.yml`.

-For MySQL and PostgreSQL, running the SQL statements `create database
-activerecord_unittest` and `create database activerecord_unittest2` is
+For MySQL and PostgreSQL, running the SQL statements `create databaseactiverecord_unittest` and `create database activerecord_unittest2` is sufficient.
-sufficient.
 This is not necessary for SQLite3.

 This is how you run the Active Record test suite only for SQLite3: